 (NOTE: The frequency of washing them with water depends on how often you use the vacuum.
 And make sure they are totally dry before putting them back.)

 4. Put the Vacuum at A Safe Place

-Whatever the type of your vacuum is, after using and cleaning the vacuum, please remember to locate it in a safe place.
-For any electrical appliances, avoiding knocking down can largely last their life.
+Whatever the type of your vacuum is, after using and cleaning the vacuum, please remember to locate it at a safe place.
+For any electrical appliances, avoid knocking down can largely last their life.

 5. Take Your Time to Clean

 It is better to slowly move the vacuum cleaner back and forth when you clean.
 Most of us use the vacuum roughly or harshly just to finish one chore, but if you want to deep clean your whole house, it is suggested to take your time and accompany with your vacuum a bit longer.

 6. Maximize the Use of Attachments

 Those attachments come with the vacuums make it easy to vacuum hard-to-reach areas, improving the overall clean and accurately suck up dust, debris and dirt.
 Make full use of every single tool will help you clean your house with relatively little effort.